FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Ray]()----Projects one surface onto another.

+[Resample]()----Resamples one or more curves or surfaces into even length segments.

 [Rest Position]()----Sets the alignment of solid textures to the geometry so the texture stays put on the surface as it deforms.

 [Reverse]()----Reverses or cycles the vertex order of faces.